Key to the Animals

 eating them in the southeast.

-Chinese Buddhists are expected to be strictly vegetarian.
-This is
+Chinese Buddhists are supposed to be strictly vegetarian.
+Buddhist

 - Korea is big on beef, fish, and